Quiz - how well do you understand your lease?

 Understand the key things you should know about your lease.
 If you are a purchaser, this can help make sure your solicitor has covered all of these points and explained them clearly to you.

-It is possible for the seller, if they have owned the lease for at least 2 years, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
-This means that you will not have to wait 2 years to extend the lease.
-There is no prescribed form for the assignment but it needs to be clear that the purpose of the notice is to assign the benefit of the Section 42.
-This has to be done before, or at the same time, as the lease is legally assigned.
+If you are purchasing, and the lease needs extending, it is possible for the seller (if they have owned the lease for at least 2 years) to start the lease extension process and give the buyer the right to extend (assign the benefit of the notice).
+This means that the buyer will not have to wait 2 years to extend the lease.
+This has to be done at the same time as the purchase of the property is going through.

-Lease extension can be a difficult process.
 We recommend you get professional help from a solicitor and surveyor with experience in this area.
-See the list of Leasehold Practitioners.

 More information you might find useful:

 Still not found the answer?

 Contact LEASE to have your enquiry dealt with by one of our experienced advisers